What Types of Injuries Should I Sue For?

 However, some short-term and seemingly minor injuries may also be cause for action.
 Injuries that prevent that cause the plaintiff to miss a considerable amount of work while healing is an example of a short-term injury that could be cause for a lawsuit.
 A minor injury that accompanies an emotional or mental injury may also make a valid case.
 The best thing to do when deciding if your injury is too minor or short-term for a lawsuit is to consult an attorney.

-What you see as too small for a suit may be the perfect basis for seeking damages from a court.
+What you see as too small for a case may be the perfect grounds for a damages lawsuit to obtain compensation.

 You may have a case for damages without having been physically injured.
 In these cases, the injuries are mental, in the form of mental defect caused by the incident, or emotional injuries caused by the trauma impacted by the incident.